 Our easy Thanksgiving menu for four is a base menu with alternative options to grow your menu for 5 people or even 6.
-We have outlined vegetarian, gluten-free, and dairy-free options too, so everyone can enjoy!
+We have outlined vegetarian, gluten-free, and dairy-free options too, so everyone can enjoy this meal!

 Plus, welcome cocktails, appetizers, and wine pairings.
 Our Thanksgiving countdown is a step-by-step planning guide to ensure a relaxing and enjoyable holiday for everyone.